Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Slow Driving Optimal Control

-$\mathcal{G}^{lin}(A_\alpha)$ is the special case that has been utilized in the OMTT \cite{Jordan_1998,Benamou_2000}, and applied to ST to obtain $\Sigma_{qs}^{*lin}$ as the driving cost of EP, which is quadratic function of the change in the driving affinity \cite{Aurell_2011,Van_vu_2023}.
-However, the computation of $\mathcal{G}$ takes into account the non-quadratic nature of the dissipation function $\mathcal{L}^*$, which results in the tightest and exact bound using \cref{eq:driving_EP_hierarchy}.
-Moreover, the right-hand side of \cref{eq:optimal_driving_EP} is equal to the square of the $\mathcal{W}_2$ Wasserstein distance defined in the geodesic space of control parameters.
-Thus, \cref{eq:optimal_driving_EP} leads to equality between the driving EP in stochastic thermodynamics and the Wasserstein distance in OMTT,
+$\mathcal{G}^{lin}(A_\alpha)$ is the special case that has been employed in optimal transport theory \cite{Jordan_1998, Benamou_2000} and applied to ST to obtain $\Sigma_{qs}^{*lin}$ as the driving EP cost, which is a quadratic function of the change in the driving affinity \cite{Aurell_2011, Van_vu_2023}.
+In this respect, optimal transport theory is a cEQ `hybrid' case that operates in a `state--space' representation, for which the \textit{mass} for the excess EP is employed (see \cref{sec:excess_epr}) \footnote{There is a minor technical difference that is not of fundamental importance, since the \textit{mass} defined for a control parameter is the inverse of the \textit{mass} defined for its dual conjugate; see \cref{sec:excess_epr}.}, but a cEQ quadratic dependence on the driving affinity incorporates the housekeeping EPR (see \cref{sec:linear_optimal_control}).

+However, the computation of $\mathcal{G}$ takes into account the non-quadratic nature of the dissipation function $\mathcal{L}^*$, which yields the tightest and exact bound using \cref{eq:driving_EP_hierarchy}.
+Moreover, the right-hand side of \cref{eq:optimal_driving_EP} is equal to the square of the $\mathcal{W}_2$ Wasserstein distance, defined as

+the distance in the geodesic space of the control parameters.
+Recalling the definition of the geodesic, $\mathcal{W}_2$ physically corresponds to the minimization of distance and is mathematically equal to the $L^2$-norm.
+The definition \cref{eq:waseerstein_distacne} of $\mathcal{W}_2$ is itself novel and accounts for the geometric curvature of any control parameter.
+The existing cEQ optimal transport theory focuses on the control of the state space.
+Thus, \cref{eq:optimal_driving_EP} yields an equality between the driving EP in ST and the Wasserstein distance in optimal transport theory,